guoxiangbin/hello-world/README.md

 # hello-world
 Just hello world for git.
+spec add
+mymaster add
-HaHa, you konwn, this is just a test. modifyed by guoxiangbin. mod a bug. haha
+HaHa, you konwn, this is just a test. spec mod modifyed by guoxiangbin. my master mod mod a bug. haha